project-feynman/v2/doc/best_helper.md

 The ideal helper is one who:
   1. Has "perfect" understanding of what he is teaching
-  2. Is able to talk to anticipate what the student will be most confused by
+  2. Is able to anticipate what the student will be most confused by

 Let's use the matrix...